x-technology/PizzaScript/pizzascript.md

 If arguments and function types are specified, that affects type coercion and affects the end result.

 > Function body is the result! (😲)

+If a function is called in a simple context, parenthesis can be omitted.

 ### Async Await